glenlakehoa/bylaws/bylaws.md

 ## 3.12.
 Quorum of Board of Directors.

 At all Board meetings, a majority of the directors shall constitute a quorum for the transaction of business and the votes of a majority of the directors present at a meeting al which a quorum is present shall constitute the decision of the Board.
 A meeting at which a quorum of directors is present initially may continue to transact business, notwithstanding the withdrawal of directors, if at least a majority of the required quorum for that meeting approves any action taken.
 If the Board cannot hold a meeting because a quorum is not present, a majority of the directors at such meeting may adjourn the meeting to a time not less than five (5) or more than thirty (30) days from the date of the original meeting.
 At the reconvened meeting, if a quorum is present the Board may transact, without further notice, any business which it might have transacted at the original meeting.
-Any amendments to this Section shall comply with the provisions of the South C arolina Nonprofit Corporation Act, S.C.
+Any amendments to this Section shall comply with the provisions of the South Carolina Nonprofit Corporation Act, S.C.
 Code Section 33-31-10, *et seq*.

 ## 3.13.
 Compensation.